 The Public Safety Office is committed to providing a safe and secure environment as essential to the Juniata College community.
-Public Safety strives to protect college assets, but the primary goal is to assure a safe, secure, and comfortable living environment which promotes learning and personal development.
-Respect, consideration, and fairness to others are paramount in daily operations.
+The Public Safety Office focuses on the protection of college assets, but the primary goal is to assure a safe, secure, and comfortable living environment which promotes learning and personal development.
+Respect, consideration, and fairness to others are paramount in our daily operations.

-All students who bring motor vehicles to the college area, whether to the campus itself or not, must register their cars, motorcycles, motor scooters or motor bikes with the Office of Public Safety.
+All students and employees who bring motor vehicles to the college area, whether to the campus itself or not, must register their cars, motorcycles, motor scooters or motor bikes with the Office of Public Safety.
 The online vehicle registration form can be accessed by following the link on the home page of the Public Safety’s website.
-Upon approval of the vehicle registration form, a display sticker is issued and should be placed on the left side of the rear bumper.
+Upon approval of the registration form, a display sticker is issued and should be placed on the left side of the rear bumper.
 Failure to register a vehicle by a student results in a fine.
 The registration decal is valid for the entire academic year and is non-transferable.

 Fees for Vehicle Registration

-A valid vehicle registration permit properly displayed (left side on rear bumper) entitles a student to park in student parking areas only; parking in unauthorized areas subjects students to a $10 fine.
+A valid vehicle registration permit properly displayed entitles a student to park in student parking areas only; parking in unauthorized areas subjects students to a fine.

-In addition to the rules and regulations for operating a motor vehicle in the Commonwealth of Pennsylvania, there are several regulations specific to the Juniata campus:
+In addition to the rules and regulations for operating a motor vehicle in the Commonwealth of Pennsylvania, there are several regulations peculiar to the Juniata campus:

-• All vehicles must comply with all traffic devices, stop signs, etc.
+- All vehicles shall comply with all traffic devices, stop signs, etc.

 Firearms and related items